Hunting

 Turkey Hunting

 I tried Turkey Hunting in the Spring of 2018 & 2019.
-I hunted with my cousin Jeff Westra for a couple days before setting up a blind and decoys outside our woods.
+I hunted with my cousin Jeff Westra for a couple days near Mauston WI before setting up a blind and decoys outside our woods.
 It was exciting to call the birds and have them gobble back in return, but not close enough for a shot.

 Duck Hunting

-My good friend Ron Cunningham has a lake home in Watertown South Dakota, close to some great duck hunting in the pot hole region.
+My good friend Ron Cunningham has a lake home in Watertown South Dakota, close to some great duck hunting in the prairie pot hole region.
 Ron also has some great Labrador Retrievers that love swimming after downed birds.
 We found a little strip of land between two lakes were the ducks fly back and forth all day.
-In October 2019, I learned a lot about how fast ducks fly as they pass our blind.
+In October 2019, I learned a lot about how fast ducks fly as they pass by us.
 Wow!
 For a guy who lives in the deep woods, I still appreciate the beauty of sunrise over a prairie lake.

 In October 2020, we added 2 days of Pheasant hunting to our duck hunting trip.
 Ron’s farmer friend Wendell was gracious to let us hunt his land as he finished combining his corn.
 The combine would chase out Pheasants for us.